covermymeds/puppet-sentry/README.md

 [Sentry](https://www.getsentry.com) is "a modern error logging and aggregation platform."
 This module installs the [on-premise](https://docs.getsentry.com/on-premise/) open source version of Sentry.
 A Sentry administrative user, default Organization and default Team will be created.

+**NOTE** version 3 of this module only supports Sentry versions 8.4.0 and above.

 ## Dependencies
 This module supports only Red Hat Enterprise Linux 7 and its derivatives.